Return to: School of Medicine: Academic Rules

 In addition to receiving fellowships and assistantships, graduate students may apply for financial assistance through the Office of Student Financial Services.
 All awards from federal loan or employment funds are based on need.
 Students must submit a University financial aid application and the Free Application for Federal Student Aid (FAFSA) to Student Financial Services.
 For further information or to obtain a copy of the requisite forms, please contact Student Financial Services.

-During the medical school years and the first year of graduate school, the MSTP funds the students through the MSTP Training Grant or other intitutional funds at its disposal.
-The MSTP guarentees up to eight semesters of Medical School (MD) tuition.
+During the medical school years and the first year of graduate school, the MSTP funds the students through the MSTP Training Grant or other institutional funds at its disposal.
+The MSTP guarantees up to eight semesters of Medical School (MD) tuition.

 Each year, MSTP students are awarded full scholarships that cover tuition and fees, stipend/wages, health and dental insurance and a modest travel allowance.
 The financial package is guaranteed by the MSTP and the University of Virginia as long as a student is in good academic standing.
 Student stipends may be higher than the annual amount based on numerous factors.
 If a student receives an individual extramural fellowship, such as an American Heart Association (AHA), Department of Defense (DOD), or National Research Service Award (NRSA) among others, students receive a merit increase to their stipend.
 The merit increase remains effective during the term of funding of the extramural fellowship.
 The following items are not covered by MSTP funds: poster printing, books, vaccinations, thesis binding, testing fees, insurance purchased outside of UVA Health Insurance and instruments.